Last updated: February 06, 2025

 A home equity loan is a type of loan that involves borrowing money against the value of your home.
 The lender lets you borrow money based on the amount of equity you have in your property.

-It’s important to note that with a home equity loan, you receive the entire loan amount upfront and repay it over time with fixed monthly payments.
+With a home equity loan, you receive the entire loan amount upfront and repay it over time, typically by making fixed monthly payments.

-A HELOC may be ideal for those who need access to funds over time or have ongoing expenses they need help financing.
+A HELOC may be ideal for those who need access to funds over time or have ongoing expenses they want to finance.

 Cash out refinance

-A cash out refinance differs from the other two because it involves refinancing your existing mortgage instead of taking out additional debt secured against your property’s value.
+A cash out refinance differs from the other two options because it involves refinancing your existing mortgage.

-With a refinance, you can take out more cash than what you owe on your current mortgage balance.
-You can then use the extra funds for your investment opportunities.
+With a cash out refinance, you can take out more cash than what you owe on your current mortgage balance(s).
+You can then use the extra funds for an investment opportunity.

 If you want to learn how much cash you may be able to get out of your home, you can use the cash out refinance calculator from Discover Home Loans.